-High quality cycling arteries, targeted particularly at commuters, will be introduced, or enhanced as necessary, in and on key radial approaches to Dublin city centre and Metropolitan Designated Towns.
+High quality cycling arteries, targeted particularly at commuters, will be introduced, or enhanced as necessary, in and on key radial approaches to, Dublin City and Metropolitan Designated Town Centres.
 These corridors will provide safe, coherent and direct routes to central areas from surrounding residential areas.
 Again, the emphasis will be on improving the cycling environment on inner approaches to the centres first and the quality of service provided to cyclists will be at its highest in these inner areas.